Iranian president announces another break from nuclear deal

 Rouhani stressed the steps taken so far, including going beyond the deal's enrichment and stockpile limitations, could be reversed if Europe offers a way for it to avoid U.S. sanctions choking off its crude oil sales abroad.

+"We should be able to sell our oil," Rouhani said.
+"We should be able to bring our money" into the country.

 The centrifuges at Fordo are IR-1s, Iran's first-generation centrifuge.
-The nuclear deal allowed those at Fordo to spin without uranium gas, while allowing over 5,000 at its Natanz facility to enrich uranium.
+The nuclear deal allowed those at Fordo to spin without uranium gas, while allowing up to 5,060 at its Natanz facility to enrich uranium.

+A centrifuge enriches uranium by rapidly spinning uranium hexafluoride gas.
+An IR-6 centrifuge can produce enriched uranium 10 times faster than an IR-1, Iranian officials say.

+Iranian scientists also are working on a prototype called the IR-9, which works 50-times faster than the IR-1, Iran's nuclear chief Ali Akhbar Salehi said Monday.

 Comments